iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 As we did before, let's look at two examples of how top-p might affect text generation.

-#### Small Top-p (e.g., 0.5): This setting will likely produce a more straightforward and possibly familiar narrative:
+#### Small top-p (e.g., 0.5): This setting will likely produce a more straightforward and possibly familiar narrative:

 <ChatConversation
   conversation={[